Paulo-Dandrea/CodeLeap-Test/README.md

 You can view the application [here](https://code-leap-test-one.vercel.app/).

-Or you can clone and run:
+To run it locally, you can clone the repository and execute:

 ```bash
 yarn dev
 ```

-There are still a lot of things to do, but it is an okay MVP.
+There are, still, some bonus points and refactors to do.

+### Built with:
+- Next
+- Typescript
+- CSS Modules
+- Redux

+### Bugs to fix:
+- [] Users enter directly on the home page.